If you're a creative type who wants to research, interview and write, then a career in magazine journalism might be for you

 Smaller organisations that recruit directly may not be able to provide such opportunities.

 The Periodicals Training Council (PTC) is the training arm of the Professional Publishers Association (PPA), the magazine industry body.

 Courses run by the NCTJ, throughout the country and online, are well recognised in the industry.
 The NCTJ accredits courses at more than 40 colleges and universities across the country.
 The focus remains on newspaper journalism, but there are many more multimedia courses reflecting industry and societal changes in recent years.

 There is no fixed career path in magazine journalism.
 You may progress from staff writer to sub-editor, section head and chief editor, or you may move across into marketing, television journalism or public relations (PR).

 Freelancing is a realistic option, allowing more flexible working patterns and (perhaps) greater control over your own work.
-It is essential that you make contacts in the industry - editors are more likely to give work to someone they know they can trust - and that you are willing to be flexible about the work you take on.
+It is essential that you make contacts in the industry - editors are more likely to give work to someone they can trust - and that you are willing to be flexible about the work you take on.

 Commercial awareness is essential for progression.
 As a freelancer, you have to be able to sell your work, or if you work for a magazine, you need to have ideas about how to increase your readership.

 Journalism is a fast-moving and fast-changing career where it pays to keep abreast of new developments in media and communications.
 Try to keep up to date with new trends and any specialist subject matter you write about.

 Find out how Sirin became a journalist at BBC Bitesize.